aidyp/adp/content/post/internet-explorer.md

 ![Alt](/pictures/ldn_nzl_big.png "Bit of a trek")

 Some of the letters are a bit jumbled up on google maps.
 This is because some of the hops on the journey are in different logical parts of the network, but the same physical part of the network.
-As a result, two different routers may be pinned to the same latitude and longitude.

 ### bouncing around britain